-The successful bidder should be notified promptly following acceptance of the tender or quotation with an alcatel letter.
+For contracts exceeding the EU-UK procurement threshold the successful bidder should be notified promptly following acceptance of the tender or quotation with an Alcatel letter.
 A copy is available on the procurement page of the Intranet.

-All unsuccessful bidders should be notified promptly with an alcatel letter which must include the scores of the successful bidder against the individual unsuccessful bidders scores and a summary of reasons for the scores.
+All unsuccessful bidders should be notified promptly with an Alcatel letter which must include the scores of the successful bidder against the individual unsuccessful bidders scores and a summary of reasons for the scores.
 The letter must also include a list of bid prices and bidders, although the names of the firms submitting bids should not be matched to the prices.
 A suggested letter is available on the procurement page of the Intranet.